katilp/opendata-howto-learningfromcms/_episodes/04-data-analysis-environment.md

 ### 1. Build a new image

 It is easy to build a new container image starting from an existing one.
 The "recipe" to build a new image is in a file called [Dockerfile](https://docs.docker.com/engine/reference/builder/).
-To [install](https://pip.pypa.io/en/stable/cli/pip_install/) additional python libraries (e.g. [`emoji`](https://pypi.org/project/emoji/) although it is highly unlikely that your analysis depends on the capability of printing out emojis...), your `Dockerfile` would be:
+To [install](https://pip.pypa.io/en/stable/cli/pip_install/) additional python libraries (e.g. a python library [`emoji`](https://pypi.org/project/emoji/) although it is highly unlikely that your analysis depends on the capability of printing out emojis...), your `Dockerfile` would be:

 ~~~
 FROM python:slim-bullseye